-Details of relationships that members of the Executive Board may have with ING Group subsidiaries as ordinary, private individuals are not reported, with the exception of information on any loans that may have been granted to them.
-In all these cases, the company complies with the best-practice provisions of the Dutch Corporate Governance Code.
+Details of relationships that members of the Management Board Insurance may have with ING Group subsidiaries as ordinary, private individuals are not reported.

-Listed below are the principal activities performed by members of the Supervisory Board outside INGV.
-None of the members of the Supervisory Board have any conflict between their duties to INGV and their other principal activities as listed below.
+Listed below are the principal activities performed by members of the Supervisory Board outside ING Insurance.
+None of the members of the Supervisory Board have any conflict between their duties to ING Insurance and their other principal activities as listed below.